 In order to enhance the agility performance of the dog, a dog walk can be helpful.
-For this three wooden planks of approximately 30 com wide needs to be connected at the ends.
+For these three wooden planks of approximately 30 com wide needs to be connected at the ends.
 The middle plank can be raised by height if 4 feet from the ground level.
 The other two planks will form the agility ramp to help the dog reach the top and bottom of the center planks.
 The dog walk is as well beneficial in enhancing the balancing ability of the dog for agility training.

 Tunnels are an integral part of home agility training for dogs.
 For this, a vinyl tube measuring about 20 feet in length and 2 feet in diameter is used for the dog to run through it.
 Initially, it can be a straight line tunnel, but once the dog has built up its confidence, more curves can be added to increase the obstacles.
 A tunnel enables the dog to learn how to crawl through the pipe and push himself out of it.

-For home agility, it Is imperative to remember that the tunnel should be spacious enough for the dog to pass through easily.
+For home agility, it is imperative to remember that the tunnel should be spacious enough for the dog to pass through easily.
 A closed enclosure can often frighten the dogs.

-While setting up home agility training course, jumps form an integral part of the exercise.
+While setting up the home agility training course, jumps form an integral part of the exercise.
 Agility jumps are usually bar-shaped hurdles which the dogs have to cross over.
 The height of the jumps is determined upon the size and flexibility of the pet.

 At home, jumps can be created with inexpensive PVC pipes.
 When placing the jump bars, there must be enough space for the canine to jump between the uprights and over the bar.
 It is best to look out for portable, lightweight jump bars so that even if it is knocked down; the dog doesn’t hurt itself.